-I am the Associate Director of Digital Arts & Humanities Initiatives at the Institute of Arts & Humanities at the University of San Diego, California.
-I am also the Digital Humanities Coordinator at the Library.
+I am the Digital Humanities Coordinator at the UCSD Library.
+I formerly served as the Associate Director of Digital Arts & Humanities Initiatives at the Institute of Arts & Humanities at the University of San Diego, California.

 I direct KNIT, the recently-launched digital commons for UC San Diego.
 I am a firm believer in the value of open source, community-driven software for academics and higher education.